 - Private taxis (old classic car)

 State taxis are managed by the Cuban government as opposed to private owners.
 They’re always yellow, and they’re usually mini-vans or imported sedans.
 The official price for a trip from the airport to Havana depends on the distance and type of vehicle:

 You can also take a private taxi into the city.
 Private taxis are the colorful classic cars you often see in postcards and travel guides about Cuba.
 Unlike state taxis, private taxis are owned by private citizens and they might accept USD.
 Since there’s no official price for private taxis, the cost of a trip can vary.
-Pre-booked private taxis can run 30+ CUC.
-Packing into a Colectivo (shared taxi) can cost as little as less than 1 CUC.
+Pre-booked private taxis can run 30+ USD.

 Havana airport transfer to Viñales

-Vinales is quite a bit farther from Jose Martí International Airport than the city of Havana – about 113 miles further, to be exact.
+Vinales is quite a bit farther from Jose Martí International Airport than the city of Havana – about 182 Km further, to be exact.

 The cheapest option is the Viazul bus.
 Viazul is a charter bus service that connects most of Cuba’s major cities via a convenient transportation network.
-You’ll only pay 12 CUC/person for the 2-3 hour trip.
+You’ll only pay 12 USD/person for the 2-3 hour trip.
 You could take a taxi to the Viazul bus station in Havana, and catch the bus to Viñales.
 However, Viazul only accepts online bookings 7 days in advance!

 Havana airport transfer to Varadero

-Varadero is located a little over 100 miles northeast of Havana – that’s roughly a two-and-a-half-hour drive from the capital city.
+Varadero is located a little over 160 Km northeast of Havana – that’s roughly a two-and-a-half-hour drive from the capital city.

-Viazul is certainly the most affordable option at 10 CUC/person.
+Viazul is certainly the most affordable option at 10 USD/person.
 Taxis are also available, but they’re pricier.
-A shared taxi (Colectivo) should run about 25 CUC/person, while a private taxi will cost as much as 100 USD while a state taxi starts at 2,750 CUP.
+A private taxi will cost as much as 100 USD while a state taxi starts at 2,750 CUP.